Kate Winslet: Personal life

-While filming Dark Season, fifteen-year-old Winslet began a romantic relationship with actor-writer Stephen Tredre, who was twelve years her senior.
+While filming Dark Season, a fifteen-year-old Winslet began a romantic relationship with actor-writer Stephen Tredre, who was twelve years her senior.
 She considered him a major influence in her life and they lived together in London from 1991.
 They broke up in 1995, but remained close until Tredre died of bone cancer two years later.
-Winslet absented herself from the premiere of Titanic to attend his funeral.
-In 2008, she admitted to not overcoming his death.
+Winslet decided not to attend the premiere of Titanic to attend his funeral.
+In 2008, she said that she had not overcome his death.

 A year after Tredre's death, Winslet met Jim Threapleton on the set of Hideous Kinky, on which he served as an assistant director.
-They married in November 1998 at her primary school in Reading, and their daughter, Mia, was born in 2000.
-Describing her marriage to Threapleton as a "mess", Winslet later said she had lost control of her instincts during this period.
+They married in November 1998 at her family's local church, and their daughter, Mia, was born in 2000.
+Describing her marriage to Threapleton as a "mess", Winslet later said that she lost control of her instincts during this period.
 They divorced in 2001.

 Soon after separating from Threapleton, she met director Sam Mendes when he offered her a part in a play; she turned down the offer but began dating him.
 Dismayed at how the British tabloids portrayed her personal life, Winslet relocated to New York City.
 She married Mendes in May 2003 on the island of Anguilla, and their son, Joe, was born later that year.
 The family divided their time in New York with frequent visits to their estate in the Cotswolds, England.
 Amid intense media speculation of an affair between Mendes and actress Rebecca Hall, he and Winslet announced their separation in 2010 and were divorced a year later.
-She admitted to being heartbroken by the split, but affirmed her determination to look after her children in spite of her marital breakups.
+She reported being heartbroken by the split, but affirmed her determination to look after her children in spite of her marital break-up.
+In 2010, Winslet moved with her children from New York City to England in order to avoid paparazzi.